tymyrddin/red-cloud/source/index.rst

 Head in the clouds
 ==============================================

-Virtualisation technology in the cloud has become a huge resource to leverage, as it promises high availability and access to resources from anywhere ... meanwhile, none of the cloud suppliers protect the data under their care.
+Virtualisation technology in the cloud has become a huge resource to leverage, as it promises high availability and access to resources from anywhere.
+From individuals, enterprises to large conglomerates, nearly everyone is migrating towards the cloud.
+With this come often unseen threats because cloud environments are different from the traditional infrastructure.
-They protect the security of the cloud, not the data in the cloud.
-Responsibility for the CIA (confidentiality, integrity, and availability) of the data in the cloud, remains with the data owner.
-Data in the cloud is running on someone else's server, and the data is often in the clear, in motion and in use.

 .. image:: _static/images/in-progress.png
   :alt: Forever in progress ...